 9. Recycle and purge

 What worked for me may not work for you, so Youtube is the best answer to this.
-Just get onto it and you’ll feel weight off your shoulders once its done.
+Just get onto it, and you’ll feel the weight off your shoulders once it’s done.

 10. Buy recycled essentials

-Rethink your toilet paper, paper towel and facial tissue paper products and usage.
-Buying recycle toilet paper and reusable cloth towels will go long way towards saving the numbers of trees cut down every year.
+Rethink your toilet paper, paper towel, and facial tissue paper products and usage.
+Buying recycled toilet paper and reusable cloth towels will go a long way towards saving the number of trees cut down every year.

 Benefits to your home and our planet